SergeStinckwich/website/src/documents/public/DSLRob2015.html.md

 As is the case for previous DSLRob workshops, formal post-workshop proceedings will be permanently stored on the publicly available site arxiv.org.

-# Program
+# Preliminary program
  * 8:30 Opening remarks and presentation of participants
- * 8:45-9:30 Keynote by Dr. Herman Bruyninckx on the current and future role of DSLs in robotics research and applications
+ * 8:45-9:30 Keynote by Prof. [Herman Bruyninckx](http://people.mech.kuleuven.be/~bruyninc/) on the current and future role of DSLs in robotics research and applications
  * 9:30-10:00 Lightning talks: short presentations of selected submissions (enabling more work to be presented at the workshop, scheduled early in the day for discussions in breaks)
  * 10:00-10:30 Coffee Break
  * 10:30-12:50 Paper presentations 1: regular presentations (presentations of moderate length, leaving time for interactive discussions)